Danilll01/Kandidatarbete2023/README.md

 - Deterministic Generation: The procedural generation is deterministic, allowing for revisit and sharing of specific solar systems using seed numbers.

 - User Interface and Sound Design: The application features a robust user interface complemented by an engaging soundscape, enhancing the user experience.

+# How to run
+1. Navigate to [releases](https://github.com/Danilll01/Kandidatarbete2023/releases) and download the latest StandaloneWindows64.zip build.
+2. Unzip the file and run "StandaloneWindows64.exe"
+3. Enjoy :)

 ### Group members
 Github name       | Real name